raystack/optimus/README.md

 $ brew install odpf/taps/optimus
 $ optimus --help

-optimus v0.0.2-alpha.1

-optimus is a scaffolding tool for creating transformation job specs
+Optimus is an easy-to-use, reliable, and performant workflow orchestrator for data transformation, data modeling, pipelines, and data quality management.

 Usage:
   optimus [command]

 Available Commands:
-  config      Manage optimus configuration required to deploy specifications create      Create a new job/resource deploy      Deploy current project to server help        Help about any command render      convert raw representation of specification to consumables replay      re-running jobs in order to update data for older dates/partitions serve       Starts optimus service version     Print the client version information
+  backup      Backup a resource and its downstream completion  generate the autocompletion script for the specified shell config      Manage optimus configuration required to deploy specifications deploy      Deploy current optimus project to server extension   Operate with extension help        Help about any command job         Interact with schedulable Job replay      Re-running jobs in order to update data for older dates/partitions resource    Interact with data resource serve       Starts optimus service version     Print the client version information

 Flags:
   -h, --help       help for optimus
-      --no-color   disable colored output
+      --no-color   Disable colored output

 Additional help topics:
   optimus validate check if specifications are valid for deployment